 - Case studies: Storm, Flink, Spark Streaming

-- Lab: Storm, Spark Streaming, Kafka Streams
+- Lab: Flink, Spark Streaming, Kafka Streams

 - Batch and stream processing in the Cloud